mynk-tmr/notes/DBMS.md

 Ans.
 OLTP (Online Transaction Processing) databases are optimized for transactional processing, supporting day-to-day operations with a focus on fast and concurrent data modifications. [](https://www.almabetter.com/bytes/articles/online-analytical-processing)OLAP (Online Analytical Processing) databases, on the other hand, are designed for analytical processing and reporting, providing complex querying capabilities and aggregations for decision-making and data analysis purposes.

+A storage engine is the part of a database that is used to manage how data is stored on disk.

+4 basic NoSQL types:
+1. Key value store
+2. Document store
+3. Column store
+4. Graph base